-- 5.1 In addition to discretionary margins implicit in policy liabilities, Momentum holds explicit discretionary margins that serve as a buffer against the impact of market fluctuations on the assets backing those fixed liabilities that cannot be perfectly matched and to provide temporary protection in case of a severe fall in the market value of assets backing smooth bonus business.
-While investment returns on certain explicit discretionary margins were accumulated as a commensurate increase in the margins in the past (despite changes in the composition of Momentum's balance sheet), expected investment returns on these margins have been released to earnings in the 12 months ended 30 June 2012 in conjunction with management's regular review of the adequacy of these margins in line with the accounting policy.
-A portion of the capital amount has also been released. - 5.2 The changes in the valuation basis consisted of the following items:
+5.1 Operating profit includes expected returns and capital releases on explicit discretionary margins.
+MMI Group Limited holds explicit discretionary margins (in addition to discretionary margins implicit in policy liabilities) that serve as a buffer against the impact of market fluctuations on the assets backing those fixed liabilities that cannot be perfectly matched and to provide temporary protection in case of a severe fall in the market value of assets backing smooth bonus business.
+While investment returns on certain explicit discretionary margins were accumulated as a commensurate increase in the margins in the past (despite changes in the composition of MMI's balance sheet), expected investment returns on these margins have been released to earnings in the 12 months ended 30 June 2013 in conjunction with management's regular review of the adequacy of these margins in line with the accounting policy.
+A portion of the capital amount has also been released.

+5.2 The changes in the valuation basis consisted of the following items:

-R million 30 June 2012 30 June 2011
+R million 30 June 2013 30 June 2012

-Economic assumptions - u u
+Economic assumptions - -

-Maintenance expense assumptions (87) (121)
+Maintenance expense assumptions 184 (87)

-Mortality and morbidity assumptions 10 168
+Mortality and morbidity assumptions 32 10

-Termination assumptions4 (20) 69
+Termination assumptions (107) (20)

-Methodology changes and other items (50) (160)
+Methodology changes and other items (143) (47)

-Total (147) (44)
+Total (34) (144)

-- Economic assumption changes are included as part of investment experience variances and are transferred to the investment stabilisation account in accordance with the accounting policies on pages 22 to 43. - Maintenance expense assumptions have been revised based on the budgeted expenses for the year ending 30 June 2013. - 3.
-Assumed future mortality rates were decreased following recent experience investigations. - Assumed policy termination bases on risk contracts were strengthened following recent experience investigations. - Methodology changes include items related to the review of methodology used to model future fee income on retail products as well as methodology changes on recurring premium risk products. - 5.3 Investment income includes dividends of R154m (30 June 2011: R314m) received from strategic subsidiaries and an amount of R97m (30 June 2011: R84m) reflected as operating profit in group earnings.
+- 1. Economic assumption changes are included as part of investment experience variances and are transferred to the investment stabilisation account in accordance with the accounting policies. - 2.
+Maintenance expense assumptions have been revised based on the budgeted expenses for the year ending 30 June 2014. - 3.
+Assumed future mortality rates were decreased following recent experience investigations. - Assumed policy termination bases on risk and savings contracts were strengthened following recent experience investigations. - Methodology changes include items related to the review of methodology used to model Odyssey business after the conversion to Momentum Retail's systems, and various other methodology changes to refine the accuracy of modelling to the expected future reality. - 5.3 Investment income of R921m includes dividends of R454m (30 June 2012: R154m) received from strategic subsidiaries and an amount of R77m (30 June 2012: R97m) reflected as operating profit in earnings. - 5.4 On 20 May 2013, the High Court of South Africa approved the amalgamation of the two main long-term insurance licences of the MMI Holdings Limited group in terms of Sections 37 and 38 of the Long-term Insurance Act.
+In the financial accounts Metropolitan's business is reflected in Metropolitan Life Limited for the first 11 months of the financial year and in MMI Group Limited's accounts for the last month of the financial year.
+The net assets of Metropolitan were transferred to MMI Group Limited effective 1 June 2013.